Event Data Sharding Practice: Implementation Based on Dataway Sink¶

 Example Written Header

-- Extract single field from events
+Extract a single field from events

 Example Configuration